Hip Dysplasia

 Being female

-According to the records girls are more likely to develop hip dysplasia than boys.
-One girl in every 600 girls has hip dysplasia and one boy in every 3,000 boys develops hip dysplasia.
+According to the records, girls are more likely to develop congenital hip dysplasia than boys.
+One girl in every 600 girls has hip dysplasia, and one boy in every 3,000 boys develops hip dislocation.

 Being first child